Dynamics of Modular Matings: Geodesics

 (ii) The end points of $\gamma(W)$ are a repelling fixed point $x^-(W)$ in ${\mathbb R}^{<0}$ and an attracting fixed point $x^+(W)$ in ${\mathbb R}^{>0}$.

 \end{lemma}

 {\bf Proof}

-The real equation $Wz=z$ has the form $(az+b)/(cz+d)=z$, with $a,b,c,d$ non-negative integers, so it has two real solutions if $W$ is hyperbolic, one real solution if $W$ is parabolic and no real solution if $W$ is elliptic.
+The equation $Wz=z$ has the form $(az+b)/(cz+d)=z$, with $a,b,c,d$ non-negative integers, so it has two real solutions if $W$ is hyperbolic, one real solution if $W$ is parabolic and no real solution if $W$ is elliptic.
+We first note that the hypothesis that the word $W$ contains positive powers of {\it both} $\alpha$ and $\beta$ is necessary.
+The words $\alpha^n$ and $\beta^n$ ($n>0$), being parabolic, have just one fixed point each and do not fix any geodesic in $\H$.\\

 (i) The products $\alpha\beta$ and $\beta\alpha$ both have trace $3$.
 Building up $W$ inductively from either $\alpha\beta$ or $\beta\alpha$ by multiplying on one side or the other by $\alpha$ or $\beta$ either leaves the trace unchanged or increases it, since the matrices being multiplied together have all of their entries non-negative.
 We deduce that $W$ is hyperbolic, and so it has two fixed points, both real.
 As the product $-b/c$ of these two real numbers is negative, they lie on either side on $0$.
-Denote these fixed points by $x^-(W)$ and $x^+(W)$ and let $\gamma(W)$ denote the geodesic in ${\mathbb H}$ which joins them.
+Denote these fixed points by $x^-(W)$ and $x^+(W)$ and let $\gamma(W)$ denote the geodesic in ${\mathbb H}$ which joins them, the {\it axis} of the loxodromic M\"obius transformation $W$.\\